Search waiting | Matsusada Precision

 Inductors are also used in transformers installed on utility poles and the like.
 In transformer applications, they are not called inductors but coils more often.
 When an AC voltage is applied to an inductor, the current flowing through it changes, which causes the magnetic force to change, and this magnetic force affects the surrounding inductors, generating a voltage.
 This kind of action is called "mutual induction.

-In a transformer, the change in magnetic force created by the current flowing through a coil with a large number of turns is affected by a nearby coil with a smaller number of turns, thereby generating a larger voltage and raising the voltage.
+In a transformer, a changing magnetic field, generated by current flowing through a coil with a smaller number of turns, induces a higher voltage in a nearby coil with a larger number of turns, thereby raising the voltage.

 In addition to converting voltage for power circuits, there are other types of inductors used in radio and wireless circuits, such as "IFTs" that extract intermediate frequency signals and "audio transformers" that convert audio frequency signals.